The MASS library contains the Boston data set, which records medv (median

 [8] "dis" "rad" "tax" "ptratio" "black" "lstat" "medv"

-To find out more about the data set, we can also type ?Boston
+To find out more about the data set, we can also type ?Boston.

-feature only works because of the specific nature of this dataset, that is attached with the book.
+(This ? feature only works because of the specific nature of this dataset, that is attached with the book.
 This will not work for a traditional data set.)

 Note: Here, we ask you to store the output of these functions in variables.
 In this way you will not see the output in your console.
 However, we encourage you to look at the output of these functions, so you get a feeling of what exactly you are doing.